martingrosche/notion-2-issue/README.md

 | `notionToken`    | True     |                     | The Notion internal integration token.
 See [Usage](#usage) for more information.                                                       |
 | `notionDatabase` | True     |                     | The notion database ID.
 See [Usage](#usage) for more information.                                                                      |
 | `githubToken`    | False    | ${{ github.token }} | [GITHUB_TOKEN](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) for authentication in a workflow run |

+  > [!NOTE]
+  > Using the linking feature it is necessary to **githubToken** with a TOKEN having full control of projects.
+  > See [Managing your personal access tokens](https://docs.github.com/en/enterprise-cloud@latest/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for more information.

 ## Issues